simonblee/generator-maryo/README.md

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)

+## TODO
+* Underscore precompilation with grunt (same as dust)
+* Models, Collections, Routers - Call backbone yeoman generator from within this generator

 ## Usage
 In all generators, files will only be created if they don't already exist.
 The generator can be run interactively from the command line or by specifying a json file with a list of all your Marionette